GoogleCloudPlatform/community/tutorials/gke-filestore-dynamic-provisioning/index.md

 ---
 title: Dynamically provision GKE storage from Cloud Filestore using the NFS-Client provisioner
-description: Learn how to deploy the NFS-Client provision in a GKE cluster to dynamically provision storage from Cloud Filestore.
+description: Learn how to deploy the NFS-Client provisioner in a GKE cluster to dynamically provision storage from Cloud Filestore.
 author: wkh
 tags: GKE, Filestore, Storage, NFS
 date_published: 2018-09-26